Skip to main content

 stk create app my-app-name --starter my-studio/my-stack@3.0.0/starter-name

--r, --remote <git-url>The URL of the remote Git repository that is used as the project source.
-If not specified, the remote repository will not be configured and you must do the process manually.
+-r, --remote <git-url>Specifies the remote Git repository URL used as the project source.
+If not provided, the repository will not be configured automatically.

 stk create app my-app-name --remote my-git-repository-url